SerhiyGuivan/structurify/README.md

 # Structurify
-This repository contains various data structures implemented in TypeScript, including:
+This JavaScript/TypeScript module is a collection of fundamental data structures used in computer science and software development.
+It includes implementations of various data structures that can be imported and used in your projects.
 - [Singly Linked List](#singly-linked-list),
 - [Doubly Linked List](#doubly-linked-list),
 - [Queue](#queue),